Exams in Data Structures I

-- Define multi-dimensional range trees.
-Analyze time and space complexity of construction and range queries.
+- Define k-d trees.
+Analyze time and space complexity of construction and of range queries.

-- Describe a flexible array with growing and shrinking.
+- Describe a dynamic array with growing and shrinking.
 Analyze its amortized complexity.

-- Define BB[α]-trees with lazy balancing.
+- Define BB[α]-trees with lazy insertion.
 Analyze their amortized complexity.

 - Design operations Find, Insert, and Delete on a Splay tree.
 Analyze their amortized complexity.